From Channel Bias to Feature Redundancy: Uncovering the "Less is More" Principle in Few-Shot Learning: A Deeper Dive: The Feature Redundancy Phenomenon

-where $\mu_{(y,i)}$ is the mean vector of the $i$-th dimension for class $y$, and $\sigma_i^2$ is the feature variance for the $i$-th dimension.
+where $\mu_{(y,i)}$ is the mean vector of the $i$-th dimension for class $y$, and $\sigma_i^2$ is the feature variance for the $i$-th dimension (we assume the same feature variances for the two classes).
 To give an intuitive understanding of the feature redundancy phenomenon, we instantiate an illustrative example of this model, with $\mu_{(b,1)}=-\mu_{(a,1)}=1$, $\mu_{(b,2)}=-\mu_{(a,2)}=10$, $\sigma_1=0.6$, and $\sigma_2=10$.
 This distribution is specially designed, with the feature importance $\omega_1=1.67$ of the first dimension much larger than the feature importance $\omega_2=1$ of the second dimension.
-We report few-shot classification performance averaged over 2000 tasks all sampled from this distribution using the first or both dimensions for classification in Table \ref{toy_example_table}, and visualize a 1-shot task and a 500-shot task in Figure \ref{gaussian_intuition}.
+We report few-shot classification performance averaged over 2000 tasks sampled from this distribution using the first or both dimensions in Table \ref{toy_example_table}, and visualize a 1-shot task and a 500-shot task in Figure \ref{gaussian_intuition}.

 \textbf{Empirical intuition.} As seen from Table \ref{toy_example_table} and Figure \ref{gaussian_intuition}, under 1-shot settings, the first dimension is already discriminative enough for classification: both linear probing and NCC achieve 90.83\% accuracy (they are actually the same for 1-shot task).
 When the second dimension comes in, 1-shot accuracy decreases to 75.87\%, indicating that the new dimension is severely redundant and disturbs the classification.
-We can observe what leads to this result from the lower left plot in Figure 5.
+We can observe what leads to this result from the lower left plot in Figure \ref{gaussian_intuition}.
 As the classifier only sees one training sample per class, the classifier judges a dimension to be informative when the distance between the training samples on this dimension is large.
 Since for the second dimension, the feature variance $\sigma_2$ is large, the constructed classification boundary is likely to rely more on the second dimension and less on the first dimension.
 This is problematic because, since the feature variance of the second dimension $\sigma_2$ is large compared to the expected distance between samples $|\mu_{(b,2)}-\mu_{(a,2)}|$ ($\omega_2$ is small), the positions of training samples and test samples on the second dimension will be both highly unstable, which means that the classification boundary will become highly unstable and the test samples are very likely to distribute across the boundary, leading to decreased performance.